 Developing Pedagogy for 21st Century Skills Nepal

-Our goal is to strengthen the capacity of higher education in Nepal to enhance equal access to education through digital learning opportunities.
+Our goal was to strengthen the capacity of higher education in Nepal to enhance equal access to education through digital learning opportunities.

 Mountain view from the rural areas of Nepal